What You Need: (click to shop)

 And two more at the top edge, near the bumper.

 The main brush clutch, where the pin sits, is found beside the power switch.
-Use one hand to push the clutch up from underneath Junior, then uninstall its screw and remove its cushion.
+Use one hand to push the clutch up from underneath Bob, then uninstall the screw and remove its cushion.
 Keep both aside for later reassembly.

-Lift Junior up, and two pieces will fall out: the clutch and the spring on top of it.
+Lift Bob and two pieces will fall out: the clutch and the spring on top of it.

-Place your new parts underneath Junior.
+Place your new parts underneath Bob.
 Hold the spring on top of the clutch piece while putting them back in their space.
-Make sure the semi-circular gap faces the main brush motor, not the outside of Junior.
+Make sure the semi-circular gap faces the main brush motor, not the outside of Bob.

-Push the clutch piece up from underneath Junior so you see the screw post protruding through his interior.
+Push the clutch piece up from underneath Bob so you see the screw post protruding through his interior.
 Hold the clutch there as you replace the small cushion and reinstall the screw.

 When finished, you’re ready to close the cover.

 Turn the side power switch back on and congratulations!
-You’ve just replaced Junior’s Main Brush Clutch.
+You’ve just replaced Bob’s main brush clutch.
 Happy cleaning!